 Thank you for reading this post!
 Or should I say Salamat?

-If you look up how to say thank you in Lithuanian, you will find many joking of how much it sounds like a sneeze.
+If you look up how to say thank you in Lithuanian, you will find many joking about how much it sounds like a sneeze.
 It is obvious to see why:

 I would imagine that many of the people reading who are fans of anime know that thank you in Japanese is: